tomasblohm/mule-module-requester/README.md

 <mulerequester:request-collection config-ref="" resource="" timeout="" returnClass="" throwExceptionOnTimeout="" count="" />
 ```

-Request a resource from an address or endpoint.
+Request a collection of resources from an address or endpoint.
 To make the request using the address, use the format "protocol://address".
 E.g.: "file://path/to/file".
 Otherwise, you can use a global endpoint name.
 E.g.: "fileEndpoint".